-- 2. The project shall be implemented as indicated on the application form and accompanying materials provided to the City and in compliance with the Antioch Municipal Code, or as amended by the Planning Commission. - 3.
-No building permit will be issued unless the plan conforms to the site plan as approved by the Planning Commission and the standards of the City. - 4.
-This approval expires two years from the date of approval (expires August 19, 2022), unless a building permit has been issued and construction has diligently commenced thereon and has not expired, or an extension has been approved by the Zoning Administrator.
+- 2. The project shall be implemented as indicated in the application form, accompanying materials, and plans and elevations provided to the City, attached as Exhibit A to this resolution, and in compliance with the Antioch Municipal Code, or as amended by the City Council. - 3.
+No building permit will be issued unless the plan conforms to the site plan as approved by the City Council and the standards of the City. - 4.
+This approval expires two years from the date of approval (expires September 22, 2022), unless a building permit has been issued and construction has diligently commenced thereon and has not expired, or an extension has been approved by the Zoning Administrator.
 Requests for extensions must be received in writing with the appropriate fees prior to the expiration of this approval.
 No more than one one-year extension shall be granted. - 5.
 No permits or approvals, whether discretionary or mandatory, shall be considered if the applicant is not current on fees, reimbursement payments, and any other payments that are due. - 6.
-The development and all proposed improvements shall comply with the City of Antioch Municipal Code and City Standards, unless a specific exception is granted thereto or approved by the City Engineer. - 7.
+No building permits shall be issued until the property owner has resolved all open Code Enforcement cases within the Delta Fair Village Shopping Center. - 7.
+The development and all proposed improvements shall comply with the City of Antioch Municipal Code and City Standards, unless a specific exception is granted thereto or approved by the City Engineer. - 8.
 All required easements or rights-of-way shall be obtained by the applicant at no cost to the City of Antioch.
-Advance permission shall be obtained from any property or easement holders for any work done within such property or easements. - 8.
-City staff shall inspect the site for compliance with conditions of approval prior to final inspection approval. - 9.
-The applicant shall obtain an encroachment permit for all work to be done within the public right-of-way or easement, and peak commute-hour traffic shall not be impeded by construction-related activity. - 10.
-All existing easements shall be identified on the site plan and all plans that encroach into existing easements shall be submitted to the easement holder for review and approval, and advance written permission shall be obtained from any property owner or easement holder for any work done within such property or easement. - 11.
-Prior to certificate of occupancy, the applicant shall annex into the Street Light and Landscape Maintenance District and accept a level of annual assessments sufficient to maintain street lights and landscaping adjacent to the project.
+Advance permission shall be obtained from any property or easement holders for any work done within such property or easements. - 9.
+City staff shall inspect the site for compliance with conditions of approval prior to final inspection approval. - 10.
+The applicant shall obtain an encroachment permit for all work to be done within the public right-of-way or easement, and peak commute-hour traffic shall not be impeded by construction-related activity. - All existing easements shall be identified on the site plan and all plans that encroach into existing easements shall be submitted to the easement holder for review and approval, and advance written permission shall be obtained from any property owner or easement holder for any work done within such property or easement.

+12. Prior to certificate of occupancy, the applicant shall annex into the Street Light and Landscape Maintenance District and accept a level of annual assessments sufficient to maintain street lights and landscaping adjacent to the project.
 The annual assessment shall cover the actual annual cost of maintenance as described in the Engineer's Report.